 12. In fury, you marched through the land.
 In anger, you threshed nations.

-13. You went forth to save your people, to save with your Messiah.
+13. You went forth to save your people, to save them with your Messiah.
 You severed the head of the house of the wicked, exposing it from the foundation to the neck.
 Selah.

 ¶14.
 With his own arrows, you pierced the head of his warriors who came like a whirlwind to scatter me.
 Their rejoicing was to devour the poor man secretly.